FRANCE CANADA RESEARCH FUND (FCRF)

 • Applications must be for joint projects between a French institution (all universities, grandes écoles, research institutes and organizations are eligible) and one of the 23 Canadian universities that are members of the FCRF.

-• The FCRF only funds new collaborations, and researchers who apply must never have worked together before (please refer to the FAQ and the MCCRF guide for more information).
+• The FCRF only funds new collaborations, and researchers who apply must never have worked together before (please refer to the FAQ and the FCRF guide for more information).
 It is essential that researchers include students and young researchers in their work teams.

 • An annually updated FCRF guide is made available to researchers when the call for applications opens.